 To put it another way, a friend of mine once told me that he had no problem hiring veterans because he could count on them to show up to work on time every day.
 It's as simple as that.

-There aren't many stories about former service members quitting a job via text message after a couple weeks.
+There aren't many stories about former service members quitting a job via text message after a couple of weeks.
 It's about gratitude and responsibility.
 Gratitude and responsibility are two unofficial Army values that are just as important as the others.

 He who can put his comfort aside for the team and the mission will win.
 Mental fitness is part of this.
 The book below is "Resilience: Hard-Won Wisdom for Living a Better Life," by Navy SEAL Eric Greitens.
-It shows us all how we must except setbacks and drive on.
+It shows us all how we must accept setbacks and drive on.
 The video in #2 touches on this.